EXCLUSIVE-Tencent boss meets China antitrust officials as scrutiny widens-sources

 Earlier this month, however, Tencent acquired 5% of Century Huatong and became the second-largest shareholder instead, looking to avoid a potentially lengthy and complicated antitrust approval process, the two people said.

-(Reporting by Pei Li, Cheng Leng and Julie Zhu; Editing by Sumeet Chatterjee and Richard Pullin)
+(Reporting by Pei Li, Cheng Leng and Julie Zhu; Editing by Sumeet Chatterjee, Richard Pullin and Jan Harvey)

 ((Pei.Li@thomsonreuters.com; +852 64325868;))